 - Evaluation of interventions that aim to reduce the population burden of diseases or injuries or to improve general health and wellbeing

-All aspects of the social and physical environment are included within The Farr Institute’s remit, including:
+All aspects of the social and physical environment were included within The Farr Institute’s remit, including:

 - Physical environment: exposure to harmful substances and pollutants; climate change

-- Built environment: influence of the design of neighbourhoods and cities
+- Built environment: influence of the design of neighbourhoods and citi

 - Social environment: effects of variations in income or educational achievement